Clarion–Clipperton zone: Deep sea mining

-The CCZ has been divided into 16 mining claims spanning approximately 1,000,000 km2.
-A further nine areas, each covering 160,000 km2, have been set aside for conservation.
-The International Seabed Authority (ISA) estimates that the total amount of nodules in the Clarion–Clipperton zone exceeds 21 billion tons (Bt), containing about 5.95 Bt of manganese, 0.27 Bt of nickel, 0.23 Bt of copper and 0.05 Bt of cobalt.
+The International Seabed Authority (ISA) estimates that the total amount of polymetallic nodules in the Clarion–Clipperton zone exceeds 21 billion tons (Bt), containing about 5.95 Bt of manganese, 0.27 Bt of nickel, 0.23 Bt of copper and 0.05 Bt of cobalt.
+Geochemical surveys show that nodule composition varies significantly across the region: Mn/Fe ratios, Ni and Cu content, and Co/Ni patterns differ between eastern and western sub-domains.
+These differences have been linked to variations in sedimentation rate, bottom-water oxygenation, and the relative contributions of hydrogenetic and diagenetic formation processes.
+The nodules are generally cultivated within the geochemically active interface, below the calcite lysocline, where chalk strata are overlain by mobile siliceous clay-ooze.
+Acoustic surveys show higher than average seabed backscatter in zones with larger and more abundant nodules.
 The ISA has issued 19 licences for mining exploration within this area.
 Exploratory full-scale extraction operations were set to begin in late 2021.
 ISA aimed to publish the deep sea mining code in July 2023.
 Commercial license applications were to be accepted for review thereafter.
+By 2021, the ISA has granted 18 exploration contracts.

+Seabed mining at CCZ often involves seafloor collector vehicles that use riser pipes to extract nodules systematically to the surface.
+These operations typically generate two types of sediment plumes.
+Vehicle movement approximate to the seafloor will create near-bottom collector plumes, and the extraction process will cause mid-water discharge plumes.
+A field experiment done by Scripps Institution of Oceanography has shown that discharge plumes become rapidly diluted but consist of fine particles capable of long-distance transport, and subsequently built a model to inform environmental guidelines regarding potential damage from sediment plumes.
+Considering sediment plumes being one of the main pathways for potential environmental harm in seabed mining, the International Seabed Authority (ISA) is actively developing science-based discharge thresholds to regulate plume concentration, spatial scales and duration through operational limits, real-time monitoring, and precautionary thresholds.

-The so-called two-year rule states that before regulations are passed, a member nation has the authority to notify ISA that it wants to mine.
+The two-year rule states that before regulations are passed, a member nation has the authority to notify ISA that it wants to mine.
 This starts a two-year clock during which the ISA can come up with rules.
 If it fails to do so, the mining is implicitly approved.
 Nauru gave notice in July 2021, creating a deadline of July 9, 2023.
 ISA's next meeting, however, begins a day later, on July 10.